Q: What is Amazon CloudSearch?

 Amazon CloudSearch is currently available in the following AWS Regions: US East (Northern Virginia), US West (Oregon), US West (N. California), EU (Ireland), and Asia Pacific (Singapore).

-To sign up for Amazon CloudSearch, click the Sign Up Now button on the Amazon CloudSearch detail page and complete the sign-up process.
+To sign up for Amazon CloudSearch, click the Create Free Account button on the Amazon CloudSearch detail page and complete the sign-up process.
 You must have an Amazon Web Services account.
 If you do not already have one, you will be prompted to create an AWS account when you begin the Amazon CloudSearch sign-up process.

 After you have signed up, select Amazon CloudSearch from the AWS Management Console.
 Using the Amazon CloudSearch console you can quickly create a search domain, configure your search fields, upload sample data and send search queries to your search domain.
 Additionally, you can also use Amazon CloudSearch APIs and command line tools to create and and configure your search domain.

 Q: Are there any developer tools available?

 Yes, Amazon CloudSearch comes with a rich set of command line tools, and is supported in the AWS SDKs for Java, .NET, PHP, and Ruby.
 For more information, see the Amazon CloudSearch Command Line Tool Reference and the Developing a Search Application Using CloudSearch demo.
 For a list of SDKs, APIs, and other tools, see the Amazon CloudSearch Developer Resources topic in the CloudSearch forum.